 tsv-utils:tsv-uniq - Output unique lines in TSV files using a subset of fields.

 Command line utilities for tabular data files

 This is a set of command line utilities for manipulating large tabular data files.
-Files of numeric and text data commonly found in machine learning, data mining, and similar environments.
-Filtering, sampling, statistical calculations and other operations are supported.
+Files of numeric and text data commonly found in machine learning and data mining environments.
+Filtering, sampling, statistics, joins, and more.